-The Upstream or Exploration and Production supply chain covers multiple regions, with varying processes and regulations, driving a lack of standardization which in turn creates inefficiency.
+Upstream (E&P) asset management covers multiple regions, with varying processes and regulations, driving a lack of standardization and inefficiency.

 The upstream or exploration and production (E&P) segment of the oil and gas industry is considered the most technologically intensive and complicated spaces in the industry, involving a very risky search for natural resources and their consequent extraction from reservoirs.